yevgenys/SRMS/README.md

 Stands for frontend subdirectory

 # be
-Stands for beckend subdirectory
+Stands for backend subdirectory

 ## NOTES
-NOTE: extensive tests are omited for faster development, only added cuople as example
+NOTE: extensive tests are omitted for faster development, only added couple as an example

 ## Run entire project locally
 #### Requirements: